 In the villages of Scarborough Borough, simple traditional cottage doors should be used, to blend in with the village character.

-Some Conservation Areas are covered by special rules known as an Article 4 direction.
+Some Conservation Areas are covered by special rules known as Article 4 direction.
 In these cases planning permission will be needed for a change of door design or material.

 Doorcases, door furniture, foot-scrapers, fanlights, and carved or stucco moulded details should not be removed or mutilated, but retained.

 The appearance of a door is greatly enhanced by its door furniture.
 This should be of solid brass or cast iron as the original, and of the same style as the building.
 Plated brass is not satisfactory.